shorepine/tulipcc/docs/tulip_flashing.md

 The default is `TULIP4_R11`, so if you omit it that's what it'll use.

-You have to build the firmware (`idf.py build`) and then, for **only the first install**, run `tulip_fs_create.py` and then `esptool.py` to flash the entire filesystem to Tulip.
+You have to build the firmware (`idf.py -DMICROPY_BOARD=[X] build`) and then, for **only the first install**, run `tulip_fs_create.py` and then `esptool.py` to flash the entire filesystem to Tulip.
 This sets up the storage on Tulip.
 Only do that once per chip, or if you make changes to the underlying filesystem.
-Any further flashing can just use (the much faster!) `idf.py -DMICROPY_BOARD=X flash`, which will save time and not overwrite your file system!
+Any further flashing can just use (the much faster!) `idf.py -DMICROPY_BOARD=[X] flash`, which will save time and not overwrite your file system!

 For example, for a Tulip4 DIY board based on a N32R8: